-In fact, staying awake for 24 hours causes reduced hand-to-eye coordination that is often similar to blood laced with alcohol by 0.1 per cent.
+In fact, staying awake for 24 hours causes reduced hand-to-eye coordination which is often similar to blood laced with alcohol by 0.1%.
 It explains why lack of sleep increases the risk of accidents and injuries at the workplace.
 Lack of sleep in school-aged children is often linked to emotional difficulties like depression and poor performance.

 A sleep-oriented study conducted in Italy and the United Kingdom on 1.3 million people showed that people who were sleeping for less than six hours a night were 12 per cent more likely to have a premature death.